 Question 1

 Answer

 Question 2

 Answer

 Question 3

 Answer

 Match the words with their meanings.
 Draw a line from each word on the left to its meaning on the right.

-concentrate
+concentrate well

-famous
+famous invol

-interested
+interested finals

-championship
+championship victo

-successful
+successful focus